Iceoryx Plugin

 [] |

-The above configuration items only take effect when there are subscribers.
-They are invalid if no subscribers exist in the process.
+These configuration entries only take effect when there are subscribers; they are ignored when no subscribers exist in the process.

 aimrt: